HugoJacq/Linking_SAR_and_ABL_structure/README.md

 ### 4.2 What I have done

+- the grid nesting setup is ok to have a turbulent inflow.
+A written conclusion is available in the latex file.
+This could be improved by doing the same analysis on a bigger domain to have more converged spectra.
 - a first simulation with ERA5-like atmospheric conditions, other need to be defined in the Namlist injector `setup_big.py`.
 - generator of boxe for boxe SAR and LES (+ mean variables, mean flux for each boxes in the LES).
 - a function that computes the Nth order structure function.
 I plotted results with N = 2.
-- the grid nesting setup is ok to have a turbulent inflow.
-A written conclusion is available in the latex file.
-This could be improved by doing the same analysis on a bigger domain to have more converged spectra.
 - a function that computes the equivalent radius for coherent structure at each altitude, for each object.
+- a function that plots the contribution of each coherent structure to the turbulent fluxes (uw and wthtv).

 ### 4.3 What I think needs to be done